swanson122/Basic-file-manipulation-GitHub/README.md

 ```
 wget cdn.learnenough.com/sonnets.txt
 ```
-A file called sonnets.txt should be in your directory, let's start to inspect it.
+A file called sonnets.txt should be in your directory, let's start to inspect it:
 ```
 ls -l sonnets.txt
 ls -lh sonnets.txt